callanalexander/pardalote/README.md

 and plots the result.
 Segments can be played from the plot.
 Clusters can be labelled as target species or as noise, noise clusters can be removed, and the remaining segments re-clustered.
 Retained segments are exported as audio clips in folders named by label.

+**This
-We are currently updating this repository with tutorials for usage - **this is a draft repository for a publication currently in review and is actively being updated**:
+is a draft repository for a publication currently in review and is actively being updated with tutorials for usage**:
 Searching under the threshold: human-in-the-loop clustering of global birdsong embeddings for validating bioacoustic classifier outputs.
 We provide example embedding and audio files from the paper for download in 'audio_data_download.md'